Amazon Truck Accident Statistics

 - If possible, take pictures of the accident scene.

 - Seek medical attention.
-You aren’t required to immediately go to the closest emergency room if your injuries appear to be minor, but you do need to be seen by a medical doctor within a few days so that the accident is documented, injuries are noted, and the proper tests are given.
+You aren’t required to immediately go to the closest emergency room if your injuries appear to be minor, but you do need to be seen by a medical doctor within a few days so that the accident is documented, injuries are noted, and proper tests are given.

 - Take pictures of any injuries caused by the accident.